 - Last Updated: Thursday, 20 February 2020 13:38

 - Written by IELTS Mentor

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

 You should say:

-- how long you are friends & what you did together
+- how long you were friends & what you did together

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you're going to say.
 You can make some notes to help you if you wish.]

 Rounding off questions: